shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

 optimizer = optim.Adam(model.parameters(), lr=learning_rate, weight_decay=weight_decay)
 model.to(device)
 ```
 Once the optimization is completed, graphs of the optimization history and parameters will be plotted.
-Finally, the best hyperparameters obtained will then be used to train the model for 100 epochs, with the best model (model with the highest validation accuracy) saved to `model.pth`, and the losses and accuracy visualized.
+Finally, the best hyperparameters obtained will then be used to train the model for 70 epochs, with the best model saved to `model.pth`, and the losses and accuracy visualized.

 ### 4. predict.py
 The best model identified during training is used to evaluate the performance on the test dataset, and the resulting confusion matrix is displayed.